Alice Nichol

 Alice J. Nichol is a former state legislator and county commissioner in Colorado.
 She represented Adams County in the Colorado House of Representatives and the Colorado Senate.
-She in the 1998 and 2002 election campaigns for a state senate seat.
+She campaigned in 1998 and 2002 for a state senate seat.
 She is a Democrat.

 Payments and contracts she was involved with as county commissioner were controversial.
-After she was investigated she quit the Democratic Party, criticizing state leaders of it over how they treated her.
+After she was investigated she quit the Democratic Party, criticizing state leaders for how they treated her.